estuary/flow/site/docs/concepts/README.md

 ## Derivations

-A **derivation** is a collection which continuously derives its documents from transformations that are applied to one or more source collections.
+A **derivation** is a collection that continuously derives its documents from transformations that are applied to one or more source collections.

-Derivations can be used to map, reshape, and filter documents.
+You can use derivations to map, reshape, and filter documents.
 They can also be used to tackle complex stateful streaming workflows, including joins and aggregations, and are not subject to the windowing and scaling limitations that are common to other systems.